Accedo-Global-Solutions/accedo-control-sdk-express/README.md

 ## Features

-Features inherited from the Accedo One SDK for Javascript :
+Features inherited from the Accedo Control SDK for Javascript :
- - easy access to Accedo One APIs
+ - easy access to Accedo Control APIs
  - automatic deviceId creation when none was provided
  - automatic session creation when none was provided (lazy - only when needed)
  - automatic session re-creation when the existing one has expired (lazy)
- - ensures only one session will be created at a time, even if a request triggers concurrent Accedo One calls
+ - ensures only one session will be created at a time, even if a request triggers concurrent Accedo Control calls

 Extra features provided by this Express middleware :
- - automatic creation of Accedo One client instances for each request, attached to the response object for further use
+ - automatic creation of Accedo Control client instances for each request, attached to the response object for further use
- - automatically passes the requester's IP onto Accedo One calls for analytics and geolocated services
+ - automatically passes the requester's IP onto Accedo Control calls for analytics and geolocated services
  - automatic reuse of the deviceId through cookies (can be customized to use anything else based on requests)
  - automatic reuse of the sessionKey through cookies (can be customized to use anything else based on requests)